Beena-Kurian/Pharma-Sales-Time-Series-Analysis-Forecasting/README.md

 ## Reading the Data
 The dataset consists of monthly sales data for pharmaceutical products collected over six years from January 2014 to October 2019.

+Selected group of drugs (57 drugs) is classified to 8 Anatomical Therapeutic Chemical (ATC) Classification System categories:

+* M01AB - Anti-inflammatory and antirheumatic products, non-steroids, Acetic acid derivatives and related substances

+* M01AE - Anti-inflammatory and antirheumatic products, non-steroids, Propionic acid derivatives

+* N02BA - Other analgesics and antipyretics, Salicylic acid and derivatives

+* N02BE - Other analgesics and antipyretics, Pyrazolones and Anilides

+* N05B - Psycholeptics drugs, Anxiolytic drugs

+* N05C - Psycholeptics drugs, Hypnotics and sedatives drugs

+* R03 - Drugs for obstructive airway diseases

+* R06 - Antihistamines for systemic use
 ## Data Exploration
 Basic exploration of the dataset is performed using statistical summaries and visualization techniques to understand the underlying patterns and distributions.